Experienced Louisville Dog Bite Attorney Ready To Serve You

 Most victims resolve their dog bite claims through negotiations with an insurance company.
 However, you might need to file a lawsuit to gain access to certain evidence-gathering resources and to prove to the insurance company that you mean business.
 The best approach is usually to attempt to settle but be ready to sue.

 Act quickly, because the Kentucky statute of limitations clock is ticking.
-Contact us online or call us at (800) 991-0474 today to schedule a free consultation with a Louisville dog injury lawyer.
+Contact us online or call us today to schedule a free consultation with a Louisville dog bite attorney.